junxit/us-congress-bills-119/metadata.md

 - 2025-07-16 — Placed on the Union Calendar, Calendar No. 170.
 - 2025-07-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-207, Part I.
 - 2025-07-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-207, Part I.
+- 2025-07-21 — Considered under suspension of the rules. (consideration: CR H3495-3497)
+- 2025-07-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+183.
+- 2025-07-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-07-21 — Mr. Stauber moved to suspend the rules and pass the bill, as amended.
+- 2025-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3496)
+- 2025-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3496)
+- 2025-07-21 — The title of the measure was amended.
+Agreed to without objection.